sasagawa888/nprolog/document/PARA.md

 The use case for dp_or/1 is when not all computations are necessarily required.
 For example, it can be used in determining whether a large number is prime or a pseudoprime.
 If a single prime factor is found, it is immediately clear that the number is composite, and the remaining computations are unnecessary.
 This is the kind of situation where dp_or/1 is useful.

 The parallel functionality provided by N-Prolog is simple and clear.
 By isolating and executing large, parallelizable computations within the scope of Prolog's syntax, it aims to dramatically increase the computational capacity of Prolog.

+# Protocol
+The parent process converts predicates into strings and sends them via TCP/IP communication to the child process.
+The child process converts the strings back into predicates and attempts to prove them.
+During this process, variable names are renamed.
+In the parent process, intermediate calculation variables are represented as v_1, for example.
+By interpreting these as uppercase V1, they can be handled as standard variables in Prolog.

+At the end of the proof, the child process returns the result as a conjunction or predicate.
+In the case of success, it returns the unification information of the variables along with the final result true as a conjunction.
+For example, V1=2,true. is returned.
+In the case of failure, it returns fail.
+These results are sent back to the parent process as strings.
+The parent process converts these strings back into predicates and transforms the variable V1 into v_1 or the original intermediate variable.
+By processing this as a proof sequence, the parent process performs unification for the intermediate variables.

+In N-Prolog, the predicate ask/0, which is used internally, is appended at the end of the proof sequence.
+When the child process is operating in network mode, it modifies the behavior of ask/0.
+Specifically, it converts the unification information of variables and the proof result into a conjunction.
+For example, it generates V1=2,true..
+The child process then further converts this into a string and sends it to the parent process via TCP/IP.

+The child process can receive instructions from the parent process via a thread during the proof process.
+The commands are as follows: 0x11 for stop, 0x12 for pause, and 0x13 for resume.
+When the child process starts in network mode, it initializes this thread in advance.